Provable Recovery of Locally Important Signed Features and Interactions from Random Forest

-To investigate interaction effects, we first considered all second-order signed interactions and their global $\DWP$ importance scores.
-As shown in Figure~\ref{fig:interaction}, signed interactions between age and prior offenses are the largest among all pairwise interactions, which is consistent with the findings in \cite{herbinger2024decomposing}.
 Figure~\ref{fig:pred_age_priors} presents the corresponding local signed interaction scores as in~\eqref{eq:product} for all observations, together with the predicted probability of a high COMPAS score.
 The same two subjects are highlighted again in this figure.
 For the Caucasian male (highlighted as a circle), the signed interaction between young age and large number of prior offenses receives a high interaction importance score.
 This suggests that for him, the combination of his young age with his (moderate in the overall population) number of prior offenses was the primary driver of his high predicted COMPAS score.
 For the African-American female, none of the four signed interactions between age and prior offenses stands out specifically, suggesting that it is mainly her overall large number of prior offenses (also large in the overall population) that is driving her high predicted COMPAS score.